Opportunities/Links

 Songs and Soundscapes

 A 10 week programme for adults with learning disabilities.
 Sessions will involve participants sharing their favourite songs and then creating new songs and soundscapes with the group.
-New sessions coming soon!
-Keep an eye out here for the next dates, or drop us an email to reserve a spot!
+Sessions start the 8th Sept!
+For more information and to register interest, please go to: https://tinyurl.com/SongsSound

 Musical Connections